ABOUT THE OFFICE

 The Privacy Commissioner's powers and responsibilities include supervising the processing of personal information by both private- and public-sector organisations, investigating compliance with PIPA, issuing guidance and recommendations, liaising with other enforcement agencies, and advising on policies and legislation that affect privacy.
 PrivCom also works to raise awareness and educate the public about privacy risks, and to protect people’s rights and freedoms when their personal data is used.
 The general powers of the Privacy Commissioner are outlined in section 29 of PIPA.

-Alexander White (Privacy Commissioner) was appointed by His Excellency the Governor, after consultation with the Premier and Opposition Leader, to take office on 20 January 2020.
+Alexander White (Privacy Commissioner) was appointed by H.E. the Governor of Bermuda, after consultation with the Premier and Opposition Leader, to take office on 20 January 2020.

 Privacy is the right of an individual to be left alone and in control of information about oneself.
 In addition to the protections in PIPA, the right to privacy or private life is enshrined in the United Nations' Universal Declaration of Human Rights (Article 12) and the European Convention on Human Rights (Article 8).